 Further Note: Occasionally, events are cancelled by the event sponsor.
 Should an event be cancelled, it will be removed from the calendar.
 However, the CMF is not always notified of cancellations.
 Please confirm, prior to attending, the time and location of the event from the event sponsor.

 Also: Some events require pre-registration through the event sponsor.
 A "Yes" RSVP here is NOT pre-registration.
 Attendees must still pre-register individually through the event sponsor.
 Usually there will be a link to the event sponsor's website for pre-registration.

 One more thing: CMF protocol suggests that members only wear official CMF sleeveless tee-shirts when it is appropriate to the venue and the event.
 The preferred method of fabrication is to cut the sleeves off of a regular tee-shirt and hand-print the CMF acronym, somewhat legibly, on either the front or back of the shirt (or both, as you wish) with an indelible marking pen.
-Members who submit selfies featuring official CMF sleeveless tee-shirts will receive two complimentary CMF pin-on buttons ... (and will also qualify to learn the secret CMF handshake and high-sign).
+Members who submit selfies featuring official CMF sleeveless tee-shirts will receive two complimentary CMF pin-on buttons ... (and will also qualify to learn the secret CMF handshake).

 The Cambridge Moveable Feast has no political, commercial, academic or spiritual affiliations of any kind.